twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-15-craving-and-action%zh.rst

 By seeing impermanence and becomes ariya mind.
 Practice vipassanā is for the merits or changing the mind?
 These words are very important.
 If you can’t contemplate and only the worldly mind process is going on.
 Vipassanā mind arises is the ariya mind.

-Contemplate the sotāpanna’s mind will become once returner (sakadāgāmin).
-Contemplate the sakadāgāmin’s mind will become non-returner (anāgāmin), etc. therefore changing the mind is important.
+Contemplating the sotāpanna’s mind will become once‐returner (sakadāgāmin).
+Contemplating the sakadāgāmin’s mind will become non‐returner (anāgāmin), etc.; so changing the mind is important.
 Therefore one will never become an ariyan without practicing vipassanā.

 ------

-revised on 2019-09-12; cited from https://oba.org.tw/viewtopic.php?f=22&t=4091&p=35846#p35846 (posted on 2019-01-18)
+revised on 2021-03-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4091&p=35846#p35846 (posted on 2019-01-18)

 ------